Start playing guitar How to choose a guitar for beginners?

 10. “Sweet Emotion” – Aerosmith

-I’m not sure that any other band quite did sleazy rock n’ roll as well as Aerosmith did.
+I’m not sure that any other band quite did sleazy rock’n’ roll as well as Aerosmith did.
 I know, for a fact, that numerous groups across several generations have tried.

 But where did everybody else fail?
-Just listen closely to “Sweet Emotion” and it will start to make sense.
+Just listen closely to “Sweet Emotion”, and it will start to make sense.
 Joe Perry’s riffs sound like the best part of a symphony condensed into a few notes.

-The rhythm section pays simply, precisely throughout.
+The rhythm section plays simply, precisely throughout.
 And Steven Tyler is the mad hatter of rock – part poet, part sexual degenerate.
 This is one of the greatest rock songs of all time and Aerosmith’s best track.

 the kinks 10 best songs